 - 0% intro APR on purchases for 15 months, followed by a variable APR of 14.99-23.74%

 If you’re a regular Lyft rider who wants to earn more rewards on Lyft purchases with no annual fee, you should consider the Chase Freedom Unlimited®.
-Not only will you earn a flat 1.5 percent cash back for all purchases made with your credit card, but you’ll earn 5 percent back for all your purchases made with Lyft through March 2022.
+Not only will you earn at least 1.5 percent cash back for purchases made with your credit card, but you’ll earn 5 percent back for all your purchases made with Lyft through March 2022.